 Otherwise, most people would choose to wait till the last minute before deciding to purchase their life insurance in cases where one’s death can be anticipated.

-OK, so now that we understand “WHAT” a graded death benefit is, and “WHY” they are necessary, let’s examine whether all graded death benefits are the same.
+Now that we understand “WHAT” a graded death benefit is and “WHY” they are necessary let’s examine whether all graded death benefits are the same.

 Are all Graded Death Benefits the same?